Ellen has been working at the intersection of environmental sustainability and energy issues for the past 35 years.

 She founded and led her own company, Clean Markets, for 11 years, and held senior leadership positions for the US Department of Energy, Exelon Corporation and Gamesa.
 After successfully selling Clean Markets in 2019 she has been happily retired and volunteers for numerous organizations she is passionate about.

-She is an avid hiker, biker and kayaker, and loves spending recreational time with her children.
-Currently Ellen is enrolled in ongoing courses in herbal medicine.
+She is an avid hiker, biker and kayaker, and loves spending recreational time with her children and grandchildren.
 She has lived in Philadelphia since 1981.

 Since retiring after nearly half a century as Director and Curator of the Erie Art Museum, John Vanco has devoted his time to building a better community with an emphasis on environmental awareness, especially efforts to mitigate and cope with the effects of global climate change.
 From 1968 to 2017 he led the Museum through repeated expansions, culminating in the 2010 LEED Gold-certified building that connects five historic buildings into one complex.
 He developed a comprehensive green operations policy for the Museum, as well as an exhibit explaining the building’s green aspects.
 In 2011 the Museum received the nation’s highest honor, the National Medal for Museum Service, and in 2015 was honored with the Sustainability Excellence Award in Programming in 2015 by the American Alliance of Museums.